Battle of Segesvár: Battle

 Because of the heavy firing, around 1 p.m. the four cannons of the Székely cavalry battery cracked.
 These cannons, produced by captain Áron Gábor, the founder of the Székely artillery who died earlier in the First Battle of Kökös, were produced with not entirely suitable drilling and turning equipment, as a result of which the interior of their gun barrels were not totally smooth, which made them predisposed to cracking.
 As a result of these accidents, Bem remained with only 12 guns.
 At 2 p.m.
 Bem sent from his left wing another two of his infantry companies into the Segesvár forest, the Hungarians attacking the Russian right wing so fiercely that its Russian commander, Colonel Lipski, demanded help from Ivin in order to withstand.
 The latter sent two Jäger companies, and informed Lüders about this.
 Meanwhile, the patrol sent by Lüders towards Marosvásárhely returned, reporting to him that no Hungarian troops would come from that direction.
 Thus understanding that he could attack Bem's army with all his troops, he went from the left wing to the center to take over his troops from Ivin.
 During these events Bem decided to make the decisive move to obtain victory, so he sent three infantry companies from his right wing on the left wing to join the attack in the Segesvár forest.
 On his left wing only three infantry companies and three and a half cavalry companies remained.
 Lüders observed that Bem strengthened his left wing, weakening his right, so he sent two Jäger companies and a half light battery, which arrived around 5 p.m. to reinforce his left wing.
-At the same time he replaced his artillery from the center with six guns of a heavy battery.
+At the same time, he replaced his artillery from the center with six guns of a heavy battery.
 At 4 p.m.
-Lüders sent four Uhlan companies and a half light battery against the Hungarian right wing.
-The three Hungarian infantry companies crumbled in the fire of the Russian artillery, being stopped and reorganized only in Fehéregyháza.
+Lüders sent four Uhlan companies and a half-light battery against the Hungarian right wing.
 At 5 p.m. the Russian artillery hit and destroyed Bem's two ammunition wagons.

-Around 4 and 5 p.m. the Hungarian left wing consisting of ten companies again attacked the Russian right wing from the Segesvár forest, consisting of 16 companies.
-The Russians counter-attacked from the back and from the sides the Hungarians, forcing them out of the forest, where they were routed.
+After the superior Russian artillery defeated the crippled Hungarian artillery, Lüders decided to apply the decisive blow, so he ordered a cavalry charge against the Hungarian right flank under the command of General Dimidov.